 - Income (farm-operator households receive income from farm and off-farm sources):

 - Onfarm sources—income from the farm business—are determined by farm costs and returns, based on prices of inputs and outputs.
 These costs and receipts often vary from year to year, with a significant number of farm households reporting negative farm income in any given year.

 - Off-farm sources—including wage income, nonfarm business earnings, dividends, and transfers—are the main contributor to income for most farm operator households in the United States, including the majority of residential and intermediate farm households (see glossary for definitions).
 These households, which derive less than half their income from farming, are not as affected by changes in farming costs and returns as are large commercial farms, but may be more susceptible to changes in the broader economy.

 - The net worth of a farm household is the sum of all farm and nonfarm assets, less farm and nonfarm debt.
 The median net worth of farmers rose steadily over the 5-year period ending in 2014.
 Onfarm assets and liabilities have both increased over this time, with the largest increase occurring for commercial farms (see glossary for definitions).
 Nonfarm debt has increased in terms of both the percentage of farm households with nonfarm debt and their average (median and mean) debt burden.

 - Health insurance

-- Compared with U.S. households in general, a greater proportion of farm households have health insurance.
+- Compared with U.S. households in general, a slightly smaller proportion of farm households have health insurance.
 Nevertheless, many farm households involved in certain commodity specializations do not have health insurance coverage.
-(The latest farm household statistics available do not reflect coverage changes following implementation of the Affordable Care Act of 2010.)